Dennis Koble interview

 recycling ads.
 But the Missing Kids ads is largely forgotten at this point.

 It seems the Hide And Seek Foundation mentioned in the ads is no more.
-In 2002 a similarly-name Foundation, the Hide 'N Seek Children's Foundation, or Hide & Seek Foundation, was started in 2002 to promote responsible parenting.
+In 2002, a similarly-name Foundation, the Hide 'N Seek Children's Foundation, or Hide & Seek Foundation, was started to promote responsible parenting.
 In 2010, it joined with Proactive SEO Solutions to bring awareness to Lysosomal disease research.

 As for the 6 kids featured in the Mini Golf and Stompin' ads, the only one that was found that I could verify online was Tahj Allen Merriman.